radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

 The settings found in the Main Control Panel -> Settings Tab -> Limits section are related to enforcing search size limits and activity quotas.
 These settings prevent against Denial of Service (DoS) attacks towards RadiantOne.
 Remember to save any changes you make to limits.

-><span style="color:red">**IMPORTANT NOTE – Changing any property in the Limits section requires a restart of the RadiantOne service to take effect.
-If RadiantOne is deployed in a cluster, restart the service on all nodes.**
+>[!warning]Changing any property in the Limits section requires a restart of the RadiantOne service to take effect.
+If RadiantOne is deployed in a cluster, restart the service on all nodes.

 ## Global Limits